ksider/FTIR-file-Merger/README.md

 # FTIR TXT → CSV Merger

-This repo now ships the full offline viewer as a Node-served app and keeps the original offline build untouched for reference.
+This repo ships the full offline viewer as a Node-served app and keeps the original offline build untouched for reference.

 - **Node web app**: `server.js` hosts the FTIR viewer from `public/` (copied from `offline/`) and exposes APIs for merging and persisting sessions.
 - **CLI**: `convert.js` merges all `.txt` in a folder into `wavenumber` + one column per file.